Group Mentoring & The Art of Facilitation

 A Collaborative Space for Psilocybin Facilitation & Psychedelic Therapy Practitioners

-This advanced group mentorship is designed for new and emerging psilocybin facilitators seeking to deepen their craft within a culturally grounded, peer-supported environment.
+This 6-month advanced group mentorship is designed for new and emerging psilocybin facilitators seeking to deepen their craft within a culturally grounded, peer-supported environment.
 Guided by Claudia Cuentas — Peruvian - born artist, therapist, educator, and co-founder of the Cora Center — participants will explore the art of facilitation through an integration of Ayni (Sacred Reciprocity), Munay (Love in Action), and Ayllu (Sacred Community).

 Our goal is to help you develop your own unique framework, built from hands-on case studies, preparation for challenging scenarios, and the personal exploration that builds a strong ethical foundation for your practice.